Discover Singapore

 How much will it cost?

 Hotel prices in Singapore are similar to Tokyo, and a little more expensive than Hong Kong and Shanghai.
 Food halls and hawker centres are the cheapest way to eat – a meal will cost between NZD$5 and $10.
 Yum cha at a dim sum restaurant is around NZD$25 a head.
 Dinner at one of Singapore's French restaurants will cost around NZD$60+ per person (without wine).
-To get around on the metro, a transport card costs about NZD$12 for one day, NZD$19 for two days and NZD$24 for three days.
+To get around on the metro, a transport card costs about NZD$12 for one day, NZD$19 for two days and NZD$24 for three days, plus a $10 refundable deposit.

 Redefining the long haul experience